Spring Green Baked Kitchari

-Mix Veg Thoran + Ayurveda Giveaway!
+Mix Veg Thoran + Ayurveda Cooking for Beginners!

 Thoran is typical in Kerala, where we have it daily.
 It is a “dry” vegetable dish combined with grated coconut, often served with rice, vegetable curry, and dal.
 Traditionally made of finely chopped vegetables such as cabbage, long beans, gourd, yam, red spinach, moringa leaves, or even edible flowers, sautéed with grated coconut, it has a really unique flavor, and a host of health benefits.
 Continue reading